All About FIling a 1040-NR

 What is a nonresident alien?

-A “Non-resident Alien” is a non-US citizen without a green card or qualifying for the “substantial presence test.”
+A “Non-resident Alien” is a non-US citizen without a Green Card or qualifying for the “substantial presence test.”
 Commonly, these are students from abroad who are studying in the US on a student visa, for example.
 Seasonal workers, visiting professors, visiting business people, and so on may also fall under the nonresident alien status.

 The Substantial Presence Test Explained

 To determine if filing Form 1040-NR is necessary, you’ll need to establish if you will be considered a US resident for tax purposes.
-You are automatically considered a US resident, even if not residing in the US, if you have US Citizenship or hold a valid US Greencard.
+You are automatically considered a US resident, even if not residing in the US, if you have US Citizenship or hold a valid US Green Card.
 However, if those don’t apply to you, then you must complete the substantial presence test, also known as the “residency” test, to see which form to file.

 The test is based on your living status for the past three years.
 Here is an example as we are gearing up for the 2023 tax season.